 Although Sarah’s mother was a frequent resident on the Lincolnshire estate, there were a number of financial transactions required of Sarah and her mother over which George’s expertise was needed.
 George agreed and carried out his duties well.
 When they were resolved, George remained a frequent visitor and a close friendship developed with George spending much of his spare time at the Gunman residence pursuing his passion both for drawing and for Sarah.

 With George competently running the banking side and Peter running the shipping side of the business, John Minet took the opportunity to take Anne and his family around Europe on an extended tour.
 Local elections in Dover, in those days, were held in November and the Mayor was appointed a few days later.
 In November 1819, Thomas Mantell was appointed the Mayor for the fifth time since 1795, the sixth and final times was in 1824.
 Born at Chilham, near Canterbury, Mantell was one of Dover’s Surgeons but ceased to practise in 1793 when he was appointed agent at the port for prisoners of war.
 After the War he secured the post of agent for the mail packets a positioned he held for the remainder of his life.
-The Dover Post Office was on the quayside and the postmaster was Peter Popkiss.
-It was there that the post was taken and also collected by the town’s inhabitants.
+The Dover Post Office was on the quayside and the postmaster was sailmaker Peter Popkiss (1750-1822) it was from there that post was taken and also collected by the town’s inhabitants.